oAGoulart/awesome-nollm/README.md

 - [Kile](https://apps.kde.org/kile/) - 🆓 LaTeX frontend by KDE.
 I've used it now for some time, it is not as stable as [TeXworks](https://www.tug.org/texworks/), but it has many more features.
 You should install [MiKTeX](https://miktex.org) first and -- for best experience -- [Okular](https://apps.kde.org/okular/), [ImageMagick](https://imagemagick.org).

 ### Code Editor
 - [VSCodium](https://vscodium.com) - 🆓 VSCode but with no MS telemetry or LLM.
 It took me some time to transition from VSCode, but it was worth it (anecdote: it does feel snappier/faster).
-If you want to use WSL with Codium, use this extension: [Open Remote - WSL](https://github.com/jeanp413/open-remote-wsl) (you can search it directly on "Extensions" sidebar too).
+If you want to use WSL with Codium, use this extension: [Open Remote - WSL](https://github.com/jeanp413/open-remote-wsl) (you can search it directly on "Extensions" sidebar too) but it is not stable yet (see [this issue](https://github.com/jeanp413/open-remote-wsl/issues/2#issuecomment-3216285319)).

 ### Graphics Editor
 - [PixiEditor](https://pixieditor.net) - 🆓 Supports pixel art, vector and raster editing, heightmaps, sprite sheets, and animations.
 Developers explicitly state no-AI use.
 I did not test all features, but this project is quite promising.